 The U.S. Army Corps of Engineers provided funding for this project.
-We'd like to thank Mark Drobish and Tim Welker for supporting our work in various ways.
-Bob Lipscomb, Landon Johnson and Scott Geda assisted in both the field and shop throughout the year.
-Mike Ruggles took care many details in the office and beyond while we were busy playing on the river.
+We'd like to thank Tim Welker for supporting our work in various ways.
+Bob Lipscomb, Landon Johnson and Parker Bradley assisted in both the field and shop throughout the year.
+Steve Dalbey took care of many things while we were on the river.
 We'd like to thank the entire Flow Modification Crew for their help in the field and office.
 Thanks to Pat Braaten of the U.S. Geological Survey for answering any type of question we may have pertaining to the Missouri River and its fishes.
 A special thanks to Ryan Wilson, Zack Sandness, Everett Nelson and Steve Krentz of the U.S. Fish and Wildlife Service for all the collaboration between our offices.